Getting comfortable with living on the edge

 Continuing calm in the euro zone has also helped equities, even though full-year German GDP data on Tuesday will serve as a reminder of the area's economic malaise.

-Europe's largest economy contracted last quarter as factories slashed output in response to weak demand from Germany's neighbours, the Economy Ministry said on Friday.
+Europe's largest economy contracted last quarter as factories slashed output in response to weak demand from Germany's neighbors, the Economy Ministry said on Friday.

 At a news conference a day earlier, European Central Bank President Mario Draghi said he expected a recovery in euro zone growth later this year.
 But he ruled out an early end to the ECB's crisis policy measures and cautioned that risks were still tilted to the downside.
 Markets shrugged.